ClaraVnk/home-assistant-custom-energy-dashboard/README.md

 2) Create a "theme_tempo.yaml" file

-In your new "Themes" folder, add a new file name "theme_tempo.yaml".
+In your new "Themes" folder, add a new file named "theme_tempo.yaml".

 3) Edit your configuration.yaml